 Who may serve as a proxy?

 Regular Stanford University employees, registered Stanford students, and other hired research assistants are eligible to serve as proxies.
-Eligible proxies should possess their own University ID as well.
+Eligible proxies must possess a current University ID for building access; the SUL Proxy Card may only be used for borrowing.

 How does it work?

-Proxy SUL Card holders may present the card at any library to check out materials for the Faculty Sponsor.
-Materials will be due using the same schedule as the Faculty sponsor, or on the expiration date of the Proxy SUL Card--whichever occurs first.
-Circulation notices (recall notices; overdue reminders; notices regarding fines or fees) will be sent to the faculty member.
-Currently, checkouts on the Proxy SUL Card cannot be viewed or renewed using My Account (though we hope to change this in the near future).
+Designated proxies may present the SUL Proxy Card at any library to check out materials for the faculty sponsor.
+Materials will be due using the same schedule as the sponsor, or on the expiration date of the Proxy SUL Card (whichever occurs first).
+Circulation notices such as recall notices, overdue reminders, and notices regarding fines or fees will be sent to the sponsoring faculty member.
+Sponsors can view proxy charges, requested items, or bills in My Account for sponsors.
+SUL Proxy cardholders may view the same information via My Account for proxies using their Proxy SUL Card Library ID number.

 Apply for a Proxy SUL Card